0xHiteshPatel/appsvcs_integration_iapp/docs/userguide/module4/lab2.rst

 The script supports:

-- Creating a new template that does not existing on the target system
+- Creating a new template that does not exist on the target system
 - Modifying an existing template if the ``-o`` option is specified

 We require that the implementation, presentation, HTML Help and macro